Toward the theory on local cohomologies at the ideals given by simplicial posets: Acknowledgments

 \section{Acknowledgments}

-We appreciate the early discussions with Professor Núñez-Betancourt.
 We are deeply grateful to Professor Mitsuyasu Hashimoto for his valuable comments.
+We appreciate the early discussions with Professor Luis Núñez-Betancourt.
 We also thank Dr. Xin Ren for his helpful support in preparing this manuscript.
 The first author is supported by JSPS KAKENHI Grant Number 22K03258.
 The second author is supported by JSPS KAKENHI Grant Numbers 22K03258 and 25K06928.